athrael-soju/little-scripts/colqwen_omni/README.md

 ## About

 An Audio Retrieval-Augmented Generation (RAG) app that combines the power of ColQwen2.5-Omni multimodal model with OpenAI's GPT-4 audio capabilities.
-This system can process YouTube videos, extract and analyze audio content, and answer questions about the audio using both text and audio responses.
+This system can process Videos, extract and analyze audio content, and answer questions about the audio using both text and audio responses.

 ## ✨ Key Features

-- 🎵 **YouTube Audio Processing**: Download and extract audio from YouTube videos automatically
+- 🎵 **Audio Processing**: Download and extract audio from videos automatically
 - 🧠 **Advanced Audio Understanding**: Uses ColQwen2.5-Omni model for creating semantic audio embeddings
 - 💬 **Intelligent Q&A**: Ask questions about audio content and get contextual answers
 - 🔊 **Audio Responses**: Receive answers in both text and audio format using OpenAI's audio API